 Storing the Platform Bed Away

 When building our walls, we made sure there were cargo options galore.
-L track was installed in a few different locations of the wall to allow us to store the platform bed up and out of the way.
+L track was installed in a few different locations on the wall to allow us to store the platform bed up and out of the way.
 Four double stud L track fittings hold everything for the bed system to the wall.
 I cut four sections of ~5″ long, 3/8″-24 threaded rod and screwed them into the L track fittings.
-These mounts are removable and stow away in a canvas pouch.
+These mounts are removable and stowed away in a canvas pouch.
 Thumb screws hold everything together without the need for tools.

 Another great thing about the way this platform bed stows away is that is doesn’t stick out very far.
 Since we store our cushions on the dinette bench, everything is a very low profile when on the wall.
 This makes it very easy to load our dirtbikes.